Tamina Snuka

 Sarona Moana Marie Reiher Snuka-Polamalu (born January 10, 1978) is an American professional wrestler.
-She is signed to WWE where she performs under the ring name, Tamina, but has been inactive since March 2023.
+She is signed to WWE where she performs under the ring name, Tamina.

 The daughter of professional wrestler Jimmy Snuka, she began wrestling in 2009 and worked for World Xtreme Wrestling, and she signed a contract with WWE the following year.
 She is a former one-time WWE Women's Tag Team Champion (with Natalya) and a nine-time WWE 24/7 Champion.

 Professional wrestling career

 Early career (2009–2010)

 Snuka first became involved in professional wrestling after she received the first Lia Maivia Scholarship to train at the Wild Samoan Training Center in Minneola, Florida.